-Making a chatbot is easy.
-Making a good chatbot requires some skill.
-Having built dozens of chatbots we offer some tips on how to make your chatbot project a success.
+Building a chatbot is easy.
+Building a good chatbot requires some skill.
+Having built dozens of chatbots, we offer some tips on how to make your chatbot a clever success.

 Make your users smile.
-Provide excuses, relativistic error messages and responses to unexpected, absurd or even gross user input.
+Provide excuses, lighthearted error messages and responses to unexpected, absurd or even gross user input.

 One of the best things you can do, is validate people and give them unconditional positive regard.
 This will, in turn, foster a very strong connection and relationship between your user and bot.

-Chatlayer.ai supports rich media like gifs, videos, audio fragments which can provide a welcome break from the usual simple text messages.
+We support rich media like gifs, videos, audio fragments which can provide a nice break from the usual text messages.
 For example: maybe you can couple an intent that detects profanity with a gif of a shocked person?

-The ideal on-boarding takes your user on journey that seamlessly teaches them how to use your product.
-It makes clear what the bot can and can't do.
-Don't overpromise on something your bot can't deliver, it will make for negative user experience.
-Instead, clearly limit the scope of your bot and make it work amazingly for the narrow domain you have defined.
+The ideal bot-onboarding takes your user on a journey that naturally teaches them how to use your product.
+It makes clear what the bot can and cannot do.
+Don't overpromise on something your bot can't deliver, it will make for a negative user experience.
+Instead, clearly limit the scope of your bot and make it work amazingly for the set of tasks you have created it for.

-Bots should not be overloaded with information, it may misguide or lose the user’s focus.
-Keep your messages short and to the point, nobody wants to read a whole essay when they just want an answer to a question.
+Bots should not receive an overload on information.
+This might misguide them, or make them lose the user’s focus.
+Keep your messages short and to the point, nobody wants to read a whole essay when they just want an answer to their question.

-Bots should prevent a conversation to become stagnant by responding to the actions and giving the user necessary options.
-Options also prevent the conversation from possible dead ends.
+Bots should prevent a conversation to become stagnant by responding correctly to the user's actions and giving them the correct options.
+Options also prevent the conversation from reaching a dead end.

 You can use buttons with multiple options to eliminate possible misunderstanding.
-Consider suggesting things to do as this will help users discover additional functionality.
+Consider suggesting things the user can do as this helps them discover additional functionality.

 Chatbots are just a visual layer, the front of the technology.
-The Natural Language Processing (NLP) and backend integration provide real intelligence.
+The Natural Language Processing (NLP) and backend integration provide the real intelligence.

 Use context and intent combinations to provide deep flows and to enable reuse of intents in different flows.
 Train intents to recognize entities and extract the information instead of blindly accepting input.
 Consider the following example: